Anshulika-Saxena/Anshulika-Saxena/README.md

 Familiar with Java ☕, some Biopython 🐍, and MATLAB 📈

 -------------------------------------------------------------------------------------
-Outside of science, I’m a half self-taught, half-trained pianist 🎹 and a trained Hindustani classical vocalist.
-I also enjoy filming, editing videos, reading, painting, and I have a keen interest in art history and literature :)

-**Let's Connect!**
-Reach out here on GitHub or on LinkedIn!
+**Let's Connect!** Feel free to reach out here on GitHub or on LinkedIn!